 Being able to access timely support in the community is an essential component of Health Development, especially for parents of children identified with health or developmental concerns.

-Doctors in HEADS-UPP facilitate this through post-screening referral letters and recommendations for appropriate follow-ups.
-CoC’s social workers work closely with parents to support them in following through with referrals and helping to ensure that the children receive needed treatments as timely as possible.
+The HEADS-UPP team facilitates this through post-screening referral and recommendations for appropriate follow ups.
+The HEADS-UPP team works closely with parents to support them in following through with referrals and ensuring that the children receive the needed intervention in a timely manner.

 FAQs